Subspace accelerated measure transport methods for fast and scalable sequential experimental design, with application to photoacoustic imaging: Background

 the data-free LIS is defined through the dominant $r$-dimensional eigenspace of the matrix

-Similar to the data-dependent approach, the expected error (over the data distribution) in approximating the full-dimensional posterior density with~\eqref{eq:li_posterior} restricted to the subspace spanned by the leading eigenvectors of $\Hmat_I$ (with corresponding projection operator $\Proj^{I}_{\LISdim}$) can be bounded.
-Error bounds in the form of \eqref{eq:DI_bound} are given in \cite{CuiDolgovZahm:2023:1,CuiZahm:2021:1}.
-With a standard multivariate Gaussian prior, the error bound can be further sharpened~\cite[Theorem 9]{LiCuiLiMarzoukZahm:2024:1} as:
+The expected posterior approximation error (over the data distribution) of ~\eqref{eq:li_posterior}, using a projection operator $\Proj^\mathrm{I}_{\LISdim}$ onto the leading eigenspace of $\Hmat_{\mathrm{I}}$, admits a bound analogous to the data-dependent case~\cite{CuiDolgovZahm:2023:1,CuiZahm:2021:1}.
+With a standard Gaussian prior, this bound can be further sharpened~\cite[Theorem~9]{LiCuiLiMarzoukZahm:2024:1} to

-To apply these approaches, one needs to numerically approximate the matrices $\Hmat_{G}$ and $\Hmat_{I}$, which typically involves Monte Carlo approximations to the expectation.
-As analyzed in~\cite{CuiTong:2022:1}, the data-dependent approach provides more accurate approximations to the informed subspace given a fixed instance of measured data.
-However, it can be computationally challenging due to the calculation of the expectations over the typically inaccessible posterior distributions.
+To apply these approaches, one needs to numerically approximate the matrices $\Hmat(\bvec{y})$ and $\Hmat_{\mathrm{I}}$, which typically involves Monte Carlo approximations to the expectation.
+As shown in~\cite{CuiZahm:2021:1}, the data-dependent approach provides more accurate approximations to the informed subspace for a given instance of data.
+However, it is computationally challenging due to the calculation of the expectations over the typically inaccessible posterior.
 The data-free approach avoids this challenge and is advantageous when solving multiple Bayesian inverse problems with varying observed data.
-Furthermore, the average Fisher information matrix $\Hmat_{I}$ in~\eqref{eq:EIG_bound} immediately provides a sharp bound on the expected information gain, which offers a fast surrogate to guide our sOED.
-Specifically, using~\eqref{eq:EIG_bound} with $r = 0$ bounds the EIG as
+Furthermore, the average Fisher information $\Hmat_{\mathrm{I}}$ in~\eqref{eq:EIG_bound} immediately provides a sharp bound on the expected information gain, offering a fast surrogate to guide our sOED.
+Specifically, setting $r=0$ in~\eqref{eq:EIG_bound} gives